a-pillai/project-1/README.md

 # mais.py

 This script retrieves image data from NASA's Curiosity, Oppourtunity, and Spirit rovers on Mars.
-The script selects images using date and which camera
+The script selects images using date and rover camera mount location.

 #Ex.